 Setting up this custom audience is just as easy, you just have to change the rule from ‘everyone who engaged with your page’ to ‘people who engaged with any post or ad’.

-You can also use the other rules available to target people who interacted with your Facebook page to refine the audience how you’d like.
+You can also use the other rules to target people who interacted with your Facebook page to refine the audience.
 The possible rules are:

 - Anyone who visited your page